Brazil: Jair Bolsonaro sends in army to tackle Amazon fires | DW | 23.08.2019

 Bolsonaro said the government was very aware of the situation and will fight "environmental crime" the same way it combats other types of crime, amid accusations that he had turned a blind eye to illegal deforestation by farmers and land grabbers in the region.

-The military will "act strongly" to control the blazes, Bolsonaro promised as he signed the decree that states the armed forces will collaborate with public security and environmental protection agencies.
+The military will "act strongly" to control the blazes, the president promised, as he signed the decree that states the armed forces will collaborate with public security and environmental protection agencies.

 "The protection of the forest is our duty," he said.
 "We are aware of that and will act to combat deforestation and criminal activities that put people at risk in the Amazon."